-Note: As at March 31, 2020, the Company has two ESOP schemes out of which for one scheme, the effect of shares to be issued under the stock option plan is anti-dilutive and hence such shares have been excluded while computing diluted earnings per share.
+Note: As at March 31, 2021, the Company has one active ESOP scheme and the earnings per share has been calculated by dividing the profits for the year attributable to the equity shareholders by the weighted average number of shares outstanding during the year.
+As at March 31, 2020, the Company had two ESOP schemes out of which for one scheme, the effect of shares to be issued under the stock option plan is anti-dilutive and hence such shares had been excluded while computing diluted earnings per share.